sunifyre/edx-documentation/en_us/shared/course_features/cohorts/cohorts_setup_discussions.rst

 discussion topics<Create CourseWide Discussion Topics>` and :ref:`content-specific discussion topics<Create ContentSpecific Discussion Topics>` are by default unified, so that all posts and responses are visible to all learners.

-.. note:: In courses that enabled cohorts prior to April 10, 2017, content-specific discussion topics are by default divided by cohort.
+.. note:: In courses that started prior to April 10, 2017, content-specific discussion topics are by default divided by cohort.

 You can change discussion topics of either type to be divided or unified on the instructor dashboard in the LMS.